Live Like a King in a Real Castle

 Stay in a Reconstructed Ring Fort

 Those who find themselves in the southeast of Ireland near the Rosslare Europort ferry terminal can treat themselves to a truly one-of-a-kind overnight stay.
-At the Irish National Heritage Park, a vast open-air museum near Wexford where visitors walk through almost ten millennia of Irish history, you can check in to a replica Irish ring fort similar to those in use 1,500 years ago.
-The experience, taking place within the park's extensive woods and wetlands, is pretty genuine: guests are given period costumes, animals to look after (in season), and cooking happens over an open fire in the center of the hut.
+At the Irish National Heritage Park, a vast open-air museum near Wexford where visitors walk through almost 10 millennia of Irish history, you can check in to a replica Irish ring fort similar to those in use 1,500 years ago.
+The experience, taking place within the park's extensive woods and wetlands, is pretty genuine: guests are given period costumes and animals to look after (in season), and cooking happens over an open fire in the center of the hut.
 (There's a fridge, too, though it's hidden out of sight to maintain the Middle Ages atmosphere.)

 Snuggle Up in a Hobbit Home

 Living in the cozy style of Frodo or Bilbo Baggins no longer has to be the stuff of stories.
 At Mayo Glamping near Castlebar in Co.
-Mayo there are three stone-built, turf-roofed hobbit houses, full of fine dinky detail down to the round doors and windows, and with firepits outside for toasting marshmallows.
+Mayo, there are three stone-built, turf-roofed Hobbit houses, full of fine dinky detail down to the round doors and windows, and with firepits outside for toasting marshmallows.
 It's a communal affair, with several other huts in the complex and shared bathroom facilities, plus a wood-fired hot tub and pizza oven for guest use.

-Meanwhile, up in the serene hill country northeast of Glencolumbkille in County Donegal, an even more luxurious hobbit home awaits.
+Meanwhile, up in the serene hill country northeast of Glencolumbkille in County Donegal, an even more luxurious Hobbit home awaits.
 The bespoke Airbnb retreat (suitable for two) sits in a glorious tract of countryside famous for its folk culture, with walks into the mountains and a secluded beach within easy reach.

 Glamp Out in a Picturesque Pod

 Glamping (the glam version of camping) offers an experience in nature without the discomfort associated with sleeping in a tent.
-Such accommodation offers a fun, safe, and memorable way to stay over in the great outdoors, and is especially popular with families—both because of the novelty factor and the prices, which can work out quite reasonably for larger groups.
+Such accommodation offers a fun, safe, and memorable way to stay over in the great outdoors and is especially popular with families—both because of the novelty factor and the prices, which can work out quite reasonably for larger groups.

-Up there with the most striking glamping experiences are the ten pods at Aran Islands Camping & Glamping, facing directly onto a wide, arcing beach on Inis Mór, largest of the otherworldly Aran Islands.
+Up there with the most striking glamping experiences are the 10 pods at Aran Islands Camping & Glamping, facing directly onto a wide, arcing beach on Inis Mór, the largest of the otherworldly Aran Islands.
 Glamping doesn't just mean a pod, either—at Wild Flower Glamping, on a lovely site abutting a slew of loughs (lakes) in County Cavan, glamping options include a yurt and an old wagon.
-For positively futuristic glamping, the bubble domes at Finn Lough in County Fermanagh give the impression there is nothing between you, your stylish boutique pad and the wild forest outside: particularly magical on a starry night.
+For positively futuristic glamping, the bubble domes at Finn Lough in County Fermanagh give the impression there is nothing between you, your stylish boutique pad, and the wild forest outside: particularly magical on a starry night.